 ASSISTANTSHIP: Students will be recruited nationwide for the MD/PhD program.
 In keeping with state regulations, the School of Medicine allows up to 10% of students to be out-of-state residents.
 Students accepted into this program will receive a Research Assistantship as long as the student maintains the high standards set forth by the retention criteria of the program.
 A student may receive an assistantship for up to a maximum of 8 years, however it is expected that at the end of seven years, the student will have completed all the requirements of both the MD and PhD programs.
 Students receiving a Research Assistantship are considered employees at Texas Tech University Health Sciences Center (50% FTE) and qualify for in-state tuition, certain fee waivers and health insurance benefits.
 Research Assistantship positions do not accrue sick leave or vacation.
 Payment of the assistantship will come from the SOM for the first 2 years.
-The GSBS will fund the assistantship while the student completes the PhD portion of the degree.
 The GSBS funding policy states that GSBS will pay 100% of the assistantship for the first two years.
 Beginning in the third year of the doctoral program, funding is split 50/50 between the GSBS and the PI.
 Payment of the assistantship will transfer back to SOM as the student begins the last two years of Medical School.